 Given the root

 of a perfect binary tree, reverse the node values at each odd level of the tree.
-A binary tree is perfect if all parent nodes have two children and all leaves are on the same level.
 The level of a node is the number of edges along the path between it and the root node.

 For example, suppose the node values at level 3 are [2,1,3,4,7,11,29,18]